Sadhu Miranda: Soundtrack

 Soundtrack was composed by Deepak Dev.

 Critical reception

-Behindwoods wrote, "Sadhu Miranda is the director's attempt at mixing a cocktail of comedy and suspense.
-His intelligence in scriptwriting oozes out of every frame, as does his prowess in executing a well-crafted script."
-Sify wrote "What works for Siddique is that the humour blends to a certain extent with the thriller plot.
+Sify wrote, "What works for Siddique is that the humour blends to a certain extent with the thriller plot.
 What boomerangs is it all looks too familiar.
 If you are just looking for some corny laughs, then Sadhu Mirindal is worth a look".
-Rediff wrote "At first look, you'll have to admit that the Tamil film Saadhu Miranda...
+Pavithra Srinivasan of Rediff.com wrote, "At first look, you'll have to admit that the Tamil film Saadhu Miranda...
 (If the Meek are angered) doesn't look very promising, with its hero looking a little too naive, and its heroine too made-up, not to mention a horde of cheesy villains.
 But Alka Film Corporation's venture, directed by Siddique, soon makes you sit up and take notice."
+Cinesouth wrote, "A little inattention would have messed up the confusing screenplay, but director Siddiq had it well under control to deliver a successful circus act".